Donut-Digital/P4events/content/collections/pages/corporate-event-planning-preston.md

         content:
           -
             type: text
-            text: "Gala dinners can be a great way to bring people together whilst raising money for a great cause!
-The P4 Events team can confidently help with organising your next gala dinner in Lancashire so leave the catering, entertainment and venue organising to us and get in touch with us today to find out more!\_"
+            text: "Gala dinners are usually used as a fundraising event and are a great way to get people together to have a great time!
+We have lots of experience in organising gala dinners so when it comes to the catering, entertainment and securing a venue our team has all of the expertise to create the perfect atmosphere.\_"
     type: image_bard_block
     enabled: true
   -